 Allowing team members the flexibility to seek their own solutions throughout the project lifecycle gives them flexibility in meeting their requirements.
 In many cases, this flexibility will allow the team to deliver the product using a different method, and sometimes even more quickly, cheaply, and effectively than the process the team started the project using.

-Collaboration allows project managers to delegate tasks while keeping in mind everyone’s individual strengths.
+Cross team collaboration allows project managers to delegate tasks while keeping in mind everyone’s individual strengths.
 Leveraging everyone’s unique abilities results in projects being completed on-time, under-budget and according to the requirements.
 Without effective delegation, projects will suffer.

 Successful project management does not entail micro-management, but it does require effective oversight and ensuring that tasks are assigned to the right individual.
 When this is done correctly, projects are completed more successfully and employees are happier and feel more fulfilled at work.